 Valuing a bodily injury claim is complex and varies depending on specific circumstances.
 However, knowing the factors an insurance company uses to value a bodily injury claim can make a difference in how much you receive in financial compensation.

-The personal injury lawyers at Hernandez Sunosky, LLP include former insurance company lawyers who fight insurance companies on behalf of injury victims.
+The personal injury attorneys at Hernandez Sunosky, LLP are former insurance company attorneys who fight insurance companies on behalf of injury victims.
 We use 40+ years of collective knowledge learned from insurance companies to maximize your financial compensation.

 A claims adjuster will investigate the claim with the objective of “adjusting” it to what the insurance company deems, in their assessment, to be an appropriate amount.
 They assess the financial risk to the policyholder and work hard to pay out below the number they have determined to be the potential “risk.”
 As such, oftentimes the “adjustment” is a lower amount than the particular insurance policy limits covering the accident.